 Processing large-scale data

 The capability to deal with extremely large datasets has evolved since Google first published the MapReduce paper in 2004.
-Many organizations now load and store data in Hadoop Distributed File System (HDFS) and run periodic aggregations, reports or transformation using traditional batch oriented tools like Hive or Pig.
-Hadoop has a large ecosystem to support activities like machine learning using Mahout, log ingestion using Flume, and statistics using R, and more.
+Many organizations now load and store data in Hadoop Distributed File System (HDFS) and run periodic aggregations, reports or transformation using traditional batch-oriented tools, such as Hive or Pig.
+Hadoop has a large ecosystem to support activities such as machine learning using Mahout, log ingestion using Flume, and statistics using R, and more.
 The results of this Hadoop-based data processing are business critical.
 It is a non-trivial exercise for an organization dependent on these processes to migrate them to a new framework.

-Spark has gained popularity over the past few years as an extremely fast and simple alternative to Hadoop MapReduce.
+Spark has gained popularity over the past few years as an alternative to Hadoop MapReduce.
 Spark’s performance is generally considerably faster than Hadoop MapReduce.
 Spark achieves this by distributing datasets and computation in memory across a cluster.
-In addition to speed increases, this distribution gives Spark the ability to deal with streaming data using Spark Streaming, as well as traditional batch analytics, transformations and aggregations using SQL using Spark SQL and a simple API.
+In addition to speed increases, this distribution gives Spark the ability to deal with streaming data using Spark Streaming, as well as traditional batch analytics, transformations and aggregations using Spark SQL and a simple API.
 The Spark community is very active with several popular libraries including MLlib, which can be used for machine learning.

-Starting a new Cloud Dataproc cluster takes 90 seconds on average, which makes it easy to create a 10-node cluster or even a 1000-node cluster.
+Starting a new Dataproc cluster takes 90 seconds on average, which makes it easy to create a 10-node cluster or even a 1000-node cluster.
 This reduces the operational and cost overhead of managing a Spark or Hadoop deployment, while still providing the familiarity and consistency of either framework.
-Cloud Dataproc provides the ease and flexibility to spin up Spark or Hadoop clusters on demand when they are needed, and to terminate clusters when they are no longer needed.
-Consider the following use-cases:
+Dataproc provides the ease and flexibility to spin up Spark or Hadoop clusters on demand when they are needed, and to terminate clusters when they are no longer needed.
+Consider the following use cases.

-Reporting—Aggregate data into reports and store the data in BigQuery.
-Then you can push the aggregate data to applications that power dashboards and conduct analysis.
+Reporting: Aggregate data into reports and store the data in BigQuery.
+Then you can push the aggregate data to apps that power dashboards and conduct analysis.

 Being able to analyze streaming data has transformed the way organizations do business and how they respond in real-time.
 Having to maintain different processing frameworks to deal with batch and streaming analytics, however, increases complexity by necessitating two different pipelines.
 And spending time optimizing cluster utilization and resources, as you do with Spark and Hadoop, distracts from the basic objective of filtering, aggregating, and transforming your data.

-Cloud Dataflow was designed to simplify big data for both streaming and batch workloads.
+Dataflow was designed to simplify big data for both streaming and batch workloads.
 It does this by unifying the programming model and the execution model.
-Instead of having to specify a cluster size and manage capacity, Cloud Dataflow is a managed service where on-demand resources are created, auto-scaled, and parallelized.
+Instead of having to specify a cluster size and manage capacity, Dataflow is a managed service where on-demand resources are created, autoscaled, and parallelized.
 As a true zero-ops service, workers are added or removed based on the demands of the job.
-Cloud Dataflow also deals with the common problem of straggler workers found in distributed systems by constantly monitoring, identifying, and rescheduling work, including splits, to idle workers across the cluster.
-Consider the following use-cases:
+Dataflow also deals with the common problem of straggler workers found in distributed systems by constantly monitoring, identifying, and rescheduling work, including splits, to idle workers across the cluster.

-Log processing—Process continuous event-log data processing to build real time dashboards, application metrics, and alerts.
+Log processing: Process continuous event-log data processing to build real-time dashboards, app metrics, and alerts.

-The Dataflow SDK has also been released as the open source project Apache Beam which supports execution on Apache Spark and Apache Flink.
-Because of its auto-scaling and ease of deployment, Cloud Dataflow is an ideal location to run Dataflow/Apache Beam workflows.
+The Dataflow SDK has also been released as the open source project Apache Beam, which supports execution on Apache Spark and Apache Flink.
+Because of its autoscaling and ease of deployment, Dataflow is an ideal location to run Dataflow/Apache Beam workflows.

 Analyzing and querying data

-After data is ingested, stored, and processed, it needs to end up in a format that allows it to be easily accessed and queried.
+After data is ingested, stored, and processed, it needs to end up in a format that lets it be easily accessed and queried.

 BigQuery: Managed data warehouse

 BigQuery is a fully-managed data warehouse with support for ad-hoc SQL queries and complex schemas.
 You can use BigQuery to analyze, understand, and organize data.
-Customers accustomed to using a traditional data warehouse to run standard SQL queries or business intelligence and visualization tools will appreciate the power and familiar interface of BigQuery.
+If you are accustomed to using a traditional data warehouse to run standard SQL queries or business intelligence and visualization tools, you will appreciate the power and familiar interface of BigQuery.

 A typical use case for BigQuery is to stream or periodically batch load log data from servers or other systems producing signals at a high rate, such as IoT devices.
 Native integration is available with several Google services.
-For example, Stackdriver logging can be configured to deliver logging data directly into BigQuery.
+For example, Cloud Logging can be configured to deliver logging data directly into BigQuery.

-When querying data in BigQuery, you have the option of 2 pricing models: on-demand or flat-rate.
-With on-demand pricing, query charges are priced according to Terabytes processed.
+When querying data in BigQuery, you have the option of two pricing models: on-demand or flat-rate.
+With on-demand pricing, query charges are priced according to terabytes processed.
 When using flat-rate pricing, BigQuery gives you consistent query capacity with a simpler cost model.

 As a fully-managed service, BigQuery automates tasks such as infrastructure maintenance windows and data vacuuming.
 To improve the design of your queries, you can examine the query plan explanation of any given query.
 Data is stored in a columnar format, which is optimized for large-scale aggregations and data processing.
 In addition, BigQuery has built-in support for time-series partitioning of data.
 From a design perspective, this means you could design your loading activity to use a timestamp and then target queries in a particular date partition.
 Because BigQuery query charges are based on the amount of data scanned, proper partitioning of data can greatly improve query efficiency and reduce cost.

-You can leverage BigQuery in a variety of ways, consider the following use cases:
+You can leverage BigQuery in a variety of ways.

-Several tutorials and examples for using BigQuery are available on the GCP BigQuery website.
+Several tutorials and examples for using BigQuery are available on the BigQuery site.

 Understanding data with machine learning